Silver Springs, Calgary: The Ravine

 The section of the "Bowmont Natural Area" which forms the Southern border of the community is commonly known to Silver Springs residents as "The Ravine" or "The Gully" and is a popular recreational area.

 Businesses and Organizations

 Silver Springs supports two commercial centres, one at the western end of the primary thoroughfare, Silver Springs Boulevard, and the other just north of the gully.
-The latter features a pub currently titled the Silver Point, but better remembered by locals as Suds 'n' Spuds.

 A Calgary Police Station once formed part of the plaza.
 A police officer lost his life in a training accident at the station in the early 2000s.